Hritika-2001/T2_24_MDS606_Hrtika/Survey_Design.md

    - Fourth Year or above

 2. What is your field of study?
-   - Science
+   - Social Science
-   - Arts
+   - Arts and Humanity
-   - Commerce
+   - Business and Commerce
-   - Engineering
+   - Engineering and IT
    - Other (please specify)

 3. Experience with AI in Learning: How often do you use AI-driven personalized learning tools (e.g., adaptive platforms, virtual tutors)?
-   - Never
-   - Rarely
-   - Sometimes
-   - Often
+   - Once a week or never
+   - 1-2 times a week
+   - 3-4 times a week
+   - 5-6 times a week
-   - Always
+   - Everyday

-     everyday or more often/ 3-6 times a week/ 1-2 times a week/less than once a week/never

-4. Overall Satisfaction: On a scale of 1 to 5, how satisfied are you with your overall experience using AI-driven learning platforms?
+4. Content Relevance and Personalization: How satisfied are you with the way AI personalizes learning content to your specific needs?
    - Very Dissatisfied
    - Dissatisfied
    - Neutral
    - Satisfied
    - Very Satisfied

-5. Content Relevance and Personalization: How satisfied are you with the way AI personalizes learning content to your specific needs?
-   - Very Dissatisfied
-   - Dissatisfied
-   - Neutral
-   - Satisfied
-   - Very Satisfied

-6. Ease of Use: How would you rate the ease of use of AI-driven educational tools compared to traditional learning methods?
+5. Ease of Use: How would you rate the ease of use of AI-driven educational tools compared to traditional learning methods?
    - Very Difficult
    - Difficult
    - Neutral
    - Easy
    - Very Easy

-7. Feedback and Support: How satisfied are you with the feedback and support provided by AI-driven learning tools?
+6. Feedback and Support: How satisfied are you with the feedback and support provided by AI-driven learning tools?
    - Very Dissatisfied
    - Dissatisfied
    - Neutral
    - Satisfied
    - Very Satisfied

-8. Impact on Learning Outcomes: To what extent do you agree that AI-powered personalized learning has positively impacted your academic performance?
+7. Impact on Learning Outcomes: To what extent do you agree that AI-powered personalized learning has positively impacted your academic performance?
    - Strongly Disagree
    - Disagree
    - Neutral
    - Agree
    - Strongly Agree

-9. Engagement Level: Compared to traditional learning methods, how would you rate your engagement with AI-driven personalized learning tools?
+8. Engagement Level: Compared to traditional learning methods, how would you rate your engagement with AI-driven personalized learning tools?
    - Much Less Engaged
    - Less Engaged
    - About the Same
    - More Engaged
    - Much More Engaged

+9. Overall Satisfaction: On a scale of 1 to 5, how satisfied are you with your overall experience using AI-driven learning platforms?
+   - Very Dissatisfied
+   - Dissatisfied
+   - Neutral
+   - Satisfied
+   - Very Satisfied

 #### Open-Ended Questions (Qualitative)
-10. What aspects of AI-driven personalized learning platforms do you find most satisfying?
-11. What would enhance your satisfaction with AI-driven learning platforms?
+10. What would enhance your satisfaction with AI-driven learning platforms?
+11. Do you have any concerns or recommendations regarding AI-driven learning platforms?

 ---